Brownian motion near a soft surface: Theory

 \subsection{Deterministic equation of motion}

 At zero temperature, the dimensional equation of motion of the particle (per unit length) reads:

-where $\tilde{f}$ is the total force per unit length exerted on the particle, which contains the previously-described soft-lubrication contribution at first order in softness, as well as any additional external force.
-Invoking the dimensionless variables, and defining further the dimensionless force per unit length as $f=2r\tilde{f}/(mc^2)$, the dimensionless deterministic equation of motion reads:
+where $\tilde{f}$ is the total force (per unit length) exerted on the particle, which contains the previously-described soft-lubrication contribution at first order in softness, as well as any additional external force (per unit length) that derives from a potential (per unit length) $\tilde{V}(\tilde{q})$.
+Invoking the dimensionless variables, and defining further the dimensionless force per unit length as $f=2r\tilde{f}/(Mc^2)$, the dimensionless deterministic equation of motion reads:

 By identification with Eq.~(3.7) of~\cite{JFM2015}, when the motion is solely restricted to the direction perpendicular to the wall, one has:

 where $V(q)$ is the dimensionless version of the external potential per unit length $\tilde{V}(\tilde{q})$, and where the prime denotes the derivative with respect to $q$.
 Therefore, the deterministic equation of motion can be rewritten as: